Filpill/blog-web/content/projects/2024-05-21-flight-tracking.md

 Plotting the scatterpoints takes a trivial amount of time in comparison, about 1-2s or so per iteration.

+#### Slow Color Mesh Plotting
-However, plotting the 2D gaussian KDE plot is much more intensive as we are drawing a high resolution color mapping across the entire grid.
-Each iteration was about 20-25s to render (but im pretty sure it got much slower over time).
+Plotting the 2D Gaussian KDE plot was much more intensive as we are drawing a high resolution color mapping across the entire grid.
+Each iteration was about 20-25s to render but it tended to slow down to over 1m per iteration.
 The filled color grid mapping took about 20 hours to create all 850 images.
 Probably because I was not removing the artist itself per iteration, but this is just a working assumption.
+I'll have a look at optimising in the future.

 Bearing in mind we are purely talking about **single core processing**.
-If we split the load across the rest of the CPU cores,and spawn the data visualisation processes in parallel, it should cut the time significantly.
+Splitting the load across the rest of the CPU cores, and spawning the data processes in parallel would've cut the time significantly.
 I'll investigate this setup in the near future to optimise the compute power since Python is pretty slow in general.

 ### ✈️ Data Animation

-And this is the key component where we can physically see how the aircraft are moving over time.
+This is the key component where we can physically see how the aircraft are moving over time.

-This animation procedure is fairly straightforward when using **ffmpeg**.
-We can simply point to a folder with a collection of images and ask the program to splice them together into a mp4 file (or whatever file type).
+This animation procedure is fairly straightforward when using **ffmpeg** in a bash script.
+We can point to a folder with a collection of images and ask the program to splice them together into a mp4 file (or whatever file type).

-As long as all the images are timestamped, the files should be sorted in chronological order so you don't need to fiddle with passing additional sort arguments into your command.
+Assuming the images are timestamped, the files should be sorted in chronological order so you don't need to fiddle with passing additional sort arguments into your command.

 It only takes a few minutes on my machine to splice together 850 images together.

-Since my file structure is segmented into multiple folders partitioned by "date" and "visualisation type", I simply pass those parameters into my bash script to generate the spliced video.
+My file structure is segmented into multiple folders partitioned by "date" and "visualisation type", I simply pass those parameters into my bash script to generate the spliced video.

 The script is only a few lines and looks like this: